idriss-crypto/ts-library/readme.md

-It's a node.js and webpack library, that uses [IDriss](https://www.idriss.xyz/) to translate e-mail addresses, phone numbers and Twitter handles to cryptocurrency wallet addresses.
+This is a node.js and webpack library, that uses [IDriss](https://www.idriss.xyz/) to translate e-mail addresses, phone numbers and Twitter handles to cryptocurrency wallet addresses.

 ## Sample usage
 from cli